Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 group by 1, 2
 ```

-This config generates the following SQL code when compiled:
+This config generates the following SQL when compiled:

 ```sql
 create or replace dynamic table my_database.my_schema.my_table